 General notes on this boat

 31 May 1942.
 During the summer of 1942, when under the command of Kptlt.
-Friedrich Steinhoff, the boat took part in one of the most interesting experiments of the entire war.
+Friedrich Steinhoff, U-511 took part in one of the most interesting experiments of the entire war.
 Steinhoff's brother, Dr. Erich Steinhoff, was working at Peenemünde on the rocket program, and between them they arranged for U-511 to be used for rocket trials.

 A rack for six 30 cm rockets was installed and extensive tests carried out.
 These concluded with the successful launch of rockets from a depth of 12m (40ft).
 These amazing tests failed to convince Dönitz's staff of the merit of this innovatory weapon system, and it was not put into service.
 The rocket in question, the 30cm Wurfkörper 42 Spreng, was not advanced enough to target ships, but it might have been used to bombard shore installations such as oil refineries in the Caribbean.
 This idea was developed in late 1944 with a proposal for Type XXI electro boats to tow V-2 launchers which would attack shore bases.
 Neither the launchers nor the Type XXI boats became available before the war ended.

 Men lost from U-boats